LumoMate

 lasting understanding.

 Only essays that don't get scrolled past.
-No ads, no tracking pixels, no external linkbait — the letter ends inside your inbox.
+No ads, no tracking pixels, no external linkbait.
+The letter ends inside your inbox.

 One-click unsubscribe.
 No spam.